Skip to main content

 90 mins

-Chairpersons: Jorge Barrios Rivas, Battelle; Neal Nagel; OilField Geomechanics
+Chairpersons: Jorge Barrios Rivas, The Ohio State University; Neal Nagel; OilField Geomechanics

 This session will feature presentations and a panel discussion with industry leaders from government, regulatory bodies, and active projects.
 It will provide context on regulatory frameworks, government support, and expectations, along with real-world insights from both developed and developing projects.
 Designed to be non-technical, the session aims to give participants a high-level view of how technical work aligns with broader policy and project objectives.